onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 You **must** do something with the `Vault` resource after it's moved into the function.
 You can `destroy` it, because it's now empty, and you don't need it anymore.

-### Vault Functions
+## Vault Creation

-We'll also need some functions to manage the vault itself.
+We'll need a way to create empty vaults to onboard new users, or to create vaults for a variety of other uses.

 :::info[Action]